The Rocketeer (film): Filming

-Principal photography for The Rocketeer lasted from September 19, 1990, to January 22, 1991.
-Filming at the Griffith Observatory took place in November 1990.
-The film ended up going 50 days over schedule due to weather and mechanical problems.
-Rocketeer creator Dave Stevens allied himself with director Joe Johnston and production manager Ian Bryce in an effort to be as heavily involved in the production process as possible and to try and secure as much artistic control as he could from Disney.
-Disney, in particular, was not enthusiastic with Stevens' involvement.
-"I was on the set day and night", Stevens reflected, "from pre-production till post-production!
+Principal photography lasted from September 19, 1990, to January 22, 1991.
+Filming at the Griffith Observatory was done in November 1990.
+It went 50 days over schedule due to weather and mechanical problems.
+Rocketeer creator Dave Stevens allied himself with director Joe Johnston and production manager Ian Bryce in an effort to be as heavily involved in the production process as possible and to try and secure as much artistic control from Disney as he could.
+In particular, Disney was not enthusiastic with Stevens's involvement.
+He reflected, "I was on the set day and night from pre-production till post-production!
 And initially, I had to fight to prove that I was there for the benefit of the film, and not for my own ego".

-The original production budget was set at $25 million, but rose to $35 million.
-This happened after Disney became impressed with the dailies; "they realized this was a bigger movie than they were anticipating", Johnston explained, "and they approved overages.
+The original production budget was $25 million, but rose to $35 million after Disney became impressed with the dailies.
+Johnston explained, "they realized this was a bigger movie than they were anticipating and they approved overages.
 It never got completely out of control".
-An abandoned World War II runway at the Santa Maria, California airport set the scene for the fictional Chaplin Air Field.
+An abandoned World War II runway at the Santa Maria, California airport was the set for the fictional Chaplin Air Field.
 Additional scenes were shot at Bakersfield.
 For the air circus scene, 700 Santa Maria extras and 25 vintage aircraft were employed.
 Aerial coordinator Craig Hosking remarked in an interview, "What makes The Rocketeer so unique was having several one-of-a-kind planes that hadn't flown in years", including a 1916 Standard biplane and a Gee Bee Model Z racer.
 The sequence where Cliff rescues Malcolm was adapted shot-for-shot from Stevens' comic book.

 Design

-Stevens gave the film's production designer Jim Bissell and his two art directors his entire reference library pertaining to the Rocketeer at that time period, including blueprints for hangars and bleachers, schematics for building the autogyro, photos and drawings of the Bulldog Cafe, the uniforms for the air circus staff, and contacts for locating the vintage aircraft that were to be used.
-Stevens remembers that they "literally just took the reference and built the sets".
+Stevens gave the film's production designer Jim Bissell and his two art directors his entire reference library pertaining to the Rocketeer at that time period, including blueprints for hangars and bleachers, schematics for building the autogyro, photos and drawings of the Bulldog Cafe modeled after an actual 1920s cafe, the uniforms for the air circus staff, and contacts for locating the vintage aircraft.
+Stevens remembered that they "literally just took the reference and built the sets".
 Disney originally intended to change the Rocketeer's trademark helmet design completely.
-President Michael Eisner wanted a straight NASA-type helmet but director Johnston threatened to quit production on The Rocketeer.
-Disney relented, but only after creating a number of prototype designs that were ultimately rejected by the filmmakers.
+President Michael Eisner wanted a straight NASA-type helmet but director Johnston threatened to quit production.
+Disney relented, but only after creating several prototype designs that were ultimately rejected by the filmmakers.
 Stevens asked Johnston for one week to produce a good helmet design.
-He proceeded to work with a sculptor he knew, made a cast of the film's main stunt man's head and brainstormed ideas with the help of his sketches.
+He proceeded to work with a sculptor he knew, made a cast of the main stunt man's head, and brainstormed ideas with the help of his sketches.
 They produced a helmet that the filmmakers agreed looked appropriate from all angles; in most respects it was identical to the helmet design Stevens had used for his comics series.

 Rick Baker designed the Rondo Hatton-inspired prosthetic makeup designs for the Lothar character, portrayed by Tiny Ron Taylor.